hyperledger-archives/avalon/examples/apps/inside_out_demo/README.md

 To write a file:

-5. In Terminal 2, run `./generic_client.py --workload_id "inside-out-eval" --in_data "write <file> <content-to-be-written>" -o` .
+5. In Terminal 2, run
+   `./generic_client.py --workload_id "inside-out-eval" --in_data "write <file> <content-to-be-written>" -o` .
-   File parameter should point to an absolute path which can be accessed by the enclave manager.
+   The file parameter should point to an absolute path which can be accessed by the enclave manager.
    For example, if the enclave manager is running in a Docker container, the file path could be `/project/trusted-compute-framework/tests/write.txt` .